dogoodthings/OSGIExamples-GenericObjects/README.md

 ## Scope

 This repository demonstrates the implementation of OSGi-based generic objects for ECTR by using the example of a Jira integration.
+You need at least ECTR version S4 1.2.1.0 to get the example code to work.

 The implementation consists of three parts: